CSCfi/csc-user-guide/docs/support/tutorials/bio-rna-seq-tutorial.md

     sig <- sig[ order(sig$padj), ] # order accroding to the adj. p-values
     DESEq2_DEGs <- sig

-'''
-    # Get summary and write a .tsv-table.
+    #Get summary and write a .tsv-table.
 Open the table in Excel.
     summary(res, alpha=p.value.cutoff)
     write.table(sig, file="significant_DEGs_pval005_with_DESeq.tsv", sep="\\t", row.names=T, quote=F)
-'''

 How many differentially expressed genes were there between the samples?
 How many were up and how many were downregulated?